 ALLOWED_HOST_LIST in the Gitea configuration file to include the IP address that identifies your YouTrack service.

 To locate the IP addresses that are used for your YouTrack Cloud instance, see YouTrack Server IP Ranges.

 The first thing you should do is generate an access token in Gitea.
 This token grants YouTrack access to the repository based on the access that is granted to your Gitea account.

 To generate token in Gitea:

-Log into Gitea, and click your avatar to open the user menu, then select Settings item.
+Log into Gitea and click your avatar to open the user menu, then select Settings.

-In the Generate New Token section, type a name for the token and click Generate Token button.
+In the Generate New Token section, enter a name for the token, then click the Generate Token button.